Adriaen de Bie: Work

 Very few of Adriaen de Bie's works have survived.
 He painted in Rome small cabinet pieces, a type of painting for which there was a great demand in Rome at the beginning of the 17th century.
 It is possible that Adriaen de Bie's choice of support and size was influenced by Adam Elsheimer who was successful in Rome with small cabinet pieces.
 De Bie was a painter of portraits, biblical scenes for churches and Italianate landscapes.

 He also painted on a large scale such as in his View of Campo Vaccino in Rome (Victoria Art Gallery, 1643).
-It shows a myriad of figures on the Forum Romanum.Erasmus de Bie, Campo Vaccino, Rome, on the Victoria Art Gallery site This type of work is likely indicative for a side-line he pursued during the three decades he spent in Lier after his return from Italy.
+It shows a myriad of figures on the Forum Romanum.
+This type of work is likely indicative for a side-line he pursued during the three decades he spent in Lier after his return from Italy.
 The work is an Italianate landscape set among Roman buildings and populated with many figures and animals.
 The scene is reminiscent of the work of the group of genre painters active in Rome known as the Bamboccianti.
 The National Inventory of Continental European paintings records that there is an inscription on the front lower left of the painting reading 'ED · BIE - 1643', which is similar to the known signature of another Flemish painter called Erasmus de Bie.
 However, it seems unlikely that Erasmus who was only 14 years old in 1643 and had not travelled outside Antwerp could have made a painting of this scale and scope.
 It is therefore more likely that it is the work of Adriaen de Bie.
 The work is attributed to Adriaen de Bie on the Art UK website and in various publications.